SEJ publications help you keep up with the world of environmental journalism and stay on top of news events. See below for more on our publications:

-To maintain the strongest possible news standards for SEJournal Online, SEJ has an Editorial Advisory Board made up of SEJournal Online editors, along with representatives of the SEJ membership and board of directors.
+To maintain the strongest possible news standards for all SEJ publications, including SEJournal Online, SEJ has an Editorial Advisory Board made up of SEJournal Online editors, along with representatives of the SEJ membership and board of directors.
 Editorial Advisory Board Chair is Robert McClure.
 Editorial Director for SEJ Publications is Adam Glenn.

 Note: Members have additional options to choose from (you'll need your log-in info).